-The extensive changes for 2021 include twenty-six new data items, twenty-five revised items, and eighteen retired reserved data items.
-Additionally, we will be adopting the implementation of ICD-O-3.2 as well as the 2021 revisions to the Site-Specific Prognostic Data Items, Solid Tumor Rules, 2018 SEER Summary Stage, 2018 SEER EOD, 2018 SEER Grade Manuals, as well as the Commission on Cancer's STORE Manual (formerly named FORDS).
-All of the 2021 data changes are requirements from national standard setting agencies and were not initiated by the California Cancer Registry.
+The changes for 2022 include twelve new data items, thirty one revised items, and two retired data items.
+Additionally, we will be adopting the implementation of the 2022 revisions to ICD-O-3.2, as well as the 2022 revisions to the Site-Specific Prognostic Data Items, Solid Tumor Rules, SEER Summary Stage, 2018, SEER EOD 2018, SEER Grade 2018 Manuals, as well as the Commission on Cancer's STORE Manual.
+All of the 2022 data changes are requirements from national standard setting agencies and were not initiated by the California Cancer Registry.

-Please refer to the document titled "Cancer Reporting in California: Abstracting and Coding Procedures, California Cancer Reporting System Standards, Volume I, Changes and Clarifications -21st Edition, January 2021", for page, data item, or formatting updates and revisions.
-This document will provide a detailed summary of the revision or clarification to Volume I in the 2021 version and is posted to the CCR web site.
+Please refer to the document titled "Cancer Reporting in California: Abstracting and Coding Procedures, California Cancer Reporting System Standards, Volume I, Changes and Clarifications -22nd Edition, May 2022", for page, data item, or formatting updates and revisions.
+This document will provide a detailed summary of the revision or clarification to Volume I in the 2022 version and is posted to the CCR web site.

-I want to acknowledge Mary Brant, CTR as the lead for the revision of Volume I for 2021, as well as Donna Hansen, CTR for providing mentorship and guidance.
+I want to acknowledge Pamela Morgan, B.S., MPA, CTR as the lead for the revision of Volume I for 2022, as well as Donna Hansen, CTR and Janine Smith, B.S., CTR for providing mentorship and guidance.
 Thank you also to the following Quality Control Unit staff for their review, suggestions and assistance in revising this document: Marilyn Scocozza, CTR, and Ben Wormeli.
 In addition, I would like to thank the Greater Bay area Cancer Registry, the Cancer Registry of Greater California, and the Los Angeles County Cancer Surveillance Program, for your continued contributions to the success of Volume I.